APEX41/CHECK-PRESENCE-v1.0/README.md

 or if your PC suddenly stop working so you can do other thing.
 You don't need to fear blackout either.

 In both repositories, It's impossible to do multiple check at once

+WARNING: if you to download the directory, make sure to download all file within